opendocsg/slw-judgments-backfill/2017_SGHC_62/report.md

 (see [10] above). [note: 70] Secondly, even if the Plaintiff had breached cl 31.4, the Plaintiff was not relying on the breach but on its substantive rights under cl 31.4.
 Thus, the principle invoked by the Defendant did not apply.

 95     In my view, the Defendant’s submission is unfounded.
 It is unnecessary for me to decide whether the Plaintiff had breached cl 31.4, for I agree with the Plaintiff that the principle underlying the Defendant’s argument is inapplicable here.
-In _Evergreat Construction Co Pte Ltd v Presscrete Engineering Pte Ltd_ [2006] 1 SLR(R) 634, V K Rajah J (as he then was) summarised this principle, which is known as the “prevention principle”, at [52] as follows:
+In _Evergreat Construction Co Pte Ltd v Presscrete Engineering Pte Ltd_ <span class="citation">[2006] 1 SLR(R) 634</span>, V K Rajah J (as he then was) summarised this principle, which is known as the “prevention principle”, at [52] as follows:

  In order to invoke this principle it must be shown that the contractual right or benefit that a party is asserting or claiming is a direct result of that party’s prior breach of contract.
 The relevant breach, the factual consequences flowing from the breach and the advantage the contract breaker is seeking to raise must be identified.
 The principle seeks to prevent the contract breaker from seeking an “advantage” arising from his default ...